N14 (South Africa)

 The N14 is a national route in South Africa which runs from Springbok in the Northern Cape to Pretoria in Gauteng.
 It passes through Upington, Kuruman, Vryburg, Krugersdorp and Centurion.
-The section between Pretoria and Krugersdorp is maintained by the Gauteng Provincial government and is also designated the P158.
+The section between Pretoria and Krugersdorp is maintained by the Gauteng Department of Roads and Transport and is also designated the P158.

 Route

 Northern Cape

-The western terminus of the N14 begins in Voortrekker Street, Springbok, at an intersection with the R355, just next to its N7 off-ramp.
+The N14 begins as Voortrekker Street in Springbok, at an intersection with the R355, just next to its N7 off-ramp.
 It leaves the town towards the east, crossing under the N7 and then heads north-east past Carolusberg and through the Goegap Nature Reserve.
-After a considerable distance, it enters Pofadder from the west, intersecting the north/south R358 in the town centre.
+It then enters Pofadder from the west, intersecting the R358 in the town centre.
 It leaves eastwards, then turns to the north-east towards Kakamas, entering the town from the west.
-It's intersected by the R359 in the town before leaving to the north, crossing the Orange River and then heading east until it intersects with the R27 in Keimoes.
-The N14 heads north out of the town.
-It continues north-east, following the Orange River, to Upington.
-In the town centre, it intersects with the N10 before continuing north-east to Olifantshoek and Kuruman, meeting the R385 and R325 routes.
-It passes through Kuruman as its main road, intersecting the R31.
+It's intersected by the R359 in the town before leaving to the north, crossing the Orange River and then heading east to intersect with the northern terminus of the R27 in Keimoes before heading north out of the town.
+The N14 continues north-east, following the Orange River, to reach Upington.
+In the town centre, it intersects with the N10 at a staggered junction before continuing north-east to Olifantshoek and Kathu, meeting the R385, R325 and R380 routes.
+It then passes through Kuruman as its main road, intersecting the R31 in the town.
 It leaves north-east and crosses into the North West province.

 North West

 Crossing into the province, the route is intersected at t-junction by the R371.
 The N14 continues east-north-east and enters Vryburg from the south-west, becoming the town's main road through the centre (Market Street) and crossing the N18 before leaving Vryburg to the east.
-Just outside the town, the road continues south-east cosigned with the R34 before the N14 turns north-east to Delareyville.
-Just outside the town, the R377 intersects from the left, while the N14 enters the town from the west.
-Briefly cosigned with the R507 it heads north through the town as its main road (Generaal Delarey Street).
+The road continues south-east, meeting the north-western terminus of the R34, before turning north-east to head to Delareyville.
+Just outside the town, the R377 intersects from the west, while the N14 enters the town from the west.
+It meets the R507 and heads north through the town as its main road (Generaal Delarey Street).
 Leaving north-east, it passes the Barberspan Dam and nature reserve before passing through Roosville as its main road.
-The route goes north-east to Biesiesvlei, where the road meets the R52 before the N14 turns east, reaching the R505 as a t-junction.
-Briefly cosigned it turns right then left leaving the R505 continuing east and north-east to Coligny.
-Here it cosigns with the R503 and is the ring-road to the south of the town and then heads eastwards to Ventersdorp.
-The route bypasses the town to the south first crossing R30, the main road to the town and then the R53, as it leaves heading east again.
+The route goes north-east through Sannieshof to Biesiesvlei, where the N14 meets the south-western terminus of the R52 before turning east to reach the R505 at a t-junction in Ga-Maloka.
+It co-signs with the R505 southwards for 150 metres before continuing east and north-east to Coligny.
+Here it cosigns with the R503 for 2 km as a ring road to the south of the town before heading eastwards to Ventersdorp.
+The route bypasses the town to the south, first crossing the R30 and then the R53, as it leaves heading east again.
 Shortly after the village of Klerkskraal, it enters Gauteng province.